thephpleague/container/singletons.md

 # Singletons

-Container allows you to register a single instance of a class that will be always be returned when a particular key is requested.
+Container allows you to register a single instance of a class that will always be returned when a particular key is requested.
 This is known as a singleton and can be registered as a class name, factory closure, or an existing object.

 ~~~ php
 $container = new League\Container\Container;